 Advanced Placement courses taught at SMSA are subject to staff AP certification and availability.
+All AP courses at SMSA shall have a multiplier applied for Semester Exams/projects...with multiplier weight TBD by administration.

 Who may enroll/eligibility:

 Juniors and seniors who have completed the prerequisites for the course may enroll as an AP student.